harikaaakula/ai_recruitment_platformdemo/README.md

-# AI-Powered Recruitment Platform
+# AI-Powered Cybersecurity Recruitment Platform

-An intelligent recruitment system that uses AI to analyze resumes, score candidates, verify skills through automated tests, and provide actionable insights to recruiters.
+An intelligent recruitment system specialized for cybersecurity roles that uses AI to analyze resumes, score candidates, verify skills through automated tests, and provide actionable insights to recruiters.

 ## Table of Contents